 The International Covenant on Economic, Social and Cultural Rights (ICESCR) sets out the economic, social, and cultural rights of individuals.
-The UK ratified ICESCR in 1976.
-As of 2018, 166 States have ratified ICESCR.
+These include rights such as those relating to:

 - Social security